cyberchitta/llm-context.py/README.md

 ## Command Reference

-- `lc-sel-full`: Select files for full content inclusion
+- `lc-sel-files`: Select files for full content inclusion
-- `lc-sel-outline`: Select files for outline inclusion (experimental)
+- `lc-sel-outlines`: Select files for outline inclusion (experimental)
 - `lc-context`: Generate and copy context to clipboard
-- `lc-clipfiles`: Generate content for LLM-requested files
+- `lc-read-cliplist`: Generate content for LLM-requested files

 ## Experimental: Handling Larger Repositories

 For larger projects, we're exploring a combined approach of full file content and file outlines.
-Use `lc-sel-outline` after `lc-sel-full` to experiment with this feature.
+Use `lc-sel-outlines` after `lc-sel-files` to experiment with this feature.

 **Note:** The outlining feature currently supports the following programming languages:
 C, C++, C#, Elisp, Elixir, Elm, Go, Java, JavaScript, OCaml, PHP, Python, QL, Ruby, Rust, and TypeScript.
 Files in unsupported languages will not be outlined and will be excluded from the outline selection.